tlindi/Bitcoin-Diploma/README.md

+## About

+Mi Primer Bitcoin/ My First Bitcoin has created this work and has made it freely available under Creative Commons.
+This work is licensed under Attribution--ShareAlike 4.0 International Mi Primer

-## Bitcoin Diploma versions as PDF Files
+# Bitcoin Diploma versions as PDF Files
-#v3.0
+## v3.0
 - [English - English - V 3.0 - Bitcoin Diploma.pdf]
-# Bitcoin Diploma versions
-## Release PDF Files/v3.0
+- [Korean - Korean - V 3.0 - Bitcoin Diploma.pdf)
 - [Spanish - V 3.0 - Bitcoin Diploma.pdf]
-## Release PDF Files/2023
+## 2023
+- [English - MFB 2023 Release.pdf]
 - [Spanish Bitcoin - Sept.
 2023.pdf]
-- [Spanish - V 3.0 - Bitcoin Diploma.pdf]

-#2023
-- [English - MFB 2023 Release.pdf]

-## About

-Mi Primer Bitcoin/ My First Bitcoin has created this work and has made it freely available under Creative Commons.
-This work is licensed under Attribution--ShareAlike 4.0 International Mi Primer

-Bitcoin/ My First Bitcoin ha creado este trabajo y lo ha hecho disponible gratuitamente bajo Creative Commons.
-Este trabajo tiene licencia de Reconocimiento-No comercial-Sin obras derivadas 4.0 Internacional.
+#

 # BitcoinDiploma-KoreanVersion
 This is the version of our diploma in Korean